PatchesPrime/flexim-protocol/rfc.md

 A Simple RFC (if you could even call it that)
 =============================================
 _Note: Nothing here is final.
 ALL of it is up for debate/discussion.
-As a matter of fact, it is actively sought._
+As a matter of fact, it is actively sought.
+Most of this is written from the viewpoint of the Server, which I feel is the "standard" of the protocol with most other features being client-side._

 Datums
 ------